 Note: Applicants may only apply to one graduate program in the School of Communication Science and Disorders per academic year.

 Note: Our application process has changed.
-Applicants no longer use the FSU Graduate Portal, please read content below carefully.
+Applicants must now use the CSDCAS portal to apply to the program.
+Please read the content below carefully.

 Admission to the master’s program is contingent upon meeting The Florida State University policy on admission for the advanced degree.
 Academic standards, residence, transfer credits, and time limits are in accordance with regulations of the university.
 We admit students to our online graduate program and to the main campus program for fall semester only.